ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Performance Evaluation

 \section{Performance Evaluation}

-Using the \KnowGIC benchmark, we evaluated five model-editing techniques: AlphaEdit, RECT, ROME, MEMIT and PRUNE via IFR, CKP, Efficacy and Specificity on two Instruct models, Qwen2.5 (7B) and Llama3 (8B) in a single run.
-All implementations are sourced from \cite{alphaedit2024github}.
+Using the \KnowGIC benchmark, we evaluated five model-editing techniques: AlphaEdit, RECT, ROME, MEMIT and PRUNE via IFR, Preservation and Efficacy on three models, Qwen2.5 (7B), Llama3 (8B) and GPT2-XL (1.5B).
+All implementations are sourced from~\cite{alphaedit2024github}.
 All experiments are performed on an NVIDIA A100 80GB GPU.